Zinabuf/GCIM-GWEIS-Z/README.md

 The PRS training sample was used to obtain SNP effect size estimates from GWAS summary statistics for PRS construction.
 In contrast, the independent analysis sample was used to perform GWEIS and evaluate genotype-by-environment (GXE) interactions, including inference on causal direction and assessment of test-statistic inflation.

 Example datasets are provided in the `data/` directory.
-All datasets—including genotype data, phenotypes (outcome and exposure), and covariates are simulated.
+All datasets, including genotype data, phenotypes (outcome and exposure), and covariates, are simulated.
 These examples illustrate the causal directional analysis of G×E interaction effects:

  **Trait 1 as the outcome and Trait 2 as the exposure**, and